JuanPTM/tutorialGit/README.md

-# tutorialGit
+# GIT TUTORIAL

-Tutorial of how to upload content to the Smart Open Lab git
+This repository has the .pdf explanation of how to upload content to the organization Smart Open Lab